josebarrios23/project-student-dashboard-reboot/README.md

    -  The form can be filled out and submitted.
    - On submit, the inputs are cleared.
    - The section should show a list of all notes that have been added.
-   - The notes can be saved locally in the component as opposed to the backend.
+   - The notes can be saved locally in the component and do not need to persist when refreshing the application.

 #### PART 5: Aside View - List of Cohorts
 1. The **Aside List** should continuously be shown in the page view